RaminHAL9001/haskell-exercises/Calculator.md

 1. `inStr = "1+2*3", stack = []`

-   `parseInfix` calls `parseCalc` which parses `'1'` from the input, resulting in `Literal 1.0` being stored in the left-hand side (LHS) local variable.
+   `parseInfix` calls `parseCalc` which parses `'1'` from the input, resulting in `Literal 1.0` being stored in a left-hand side (LHS) local variable.
 It then checks if there is an infix operator.
 If not, the item `Literal 1.0` is returned as is.
 If there is an infix operator, store it in the local variable `opcode` and procede to the next step.

-2. `lhs = Literal 1.0, opcode = '+'`
+   `lhs = Literal 1.0, opcode = '+'`

-   We now have an expression `Literal 1.0` as the LHS value, and the `'+'` character as the op-code.
-Now manipulate the stack.
-If the stack is empty, push the current LHS value and the current op-code onto the stack and recursively call `parseInfix`.
+2. We now have an expression `Literal 1.0` as the LHS value, and the `'+'` character as the op-code.
+Now manipulate the stack: if there were items on the stack, the current LHS value becomes the right-hand value for the previous infix operator.
+In this example the stack is empty at this point, so instead we push the current LHS value and the current op-code onto the stack and recursively call `parseInfix`.

    `inStr = "2*3", stack = [(Literal 1.0, '+')]`